RestComm/sip-servlets/sip-servlets-examples/diameter-event-charging/readme.txt

 To deploy:
-Drop the generated war file (diameter-event-charging-<version>.war) in JBoss deploy directory.
+Drop the generated war file (diameter-event-charging-<version>.war) in JBoss deploy directory. copy the diametereventcharging-dar.properties to $JBOSS_HOME/server/default/conf/dars and modify your server.xml to point to this dar file.

 To use:
 This example must be run under JBoss.